flaviostutz/co-coder/README.md

 To use the CLI tool, you can use the run command followed by various options:

 ```
-npx co-coder run --task <task> --workspace <workspace> [options]
+npx co-coder run --task <task description> --workspace <workspace dir> [options]
 ```

 ### Options

 --task: This is the task to be performed in the context of the workspace files.
 This option is required.

 --workspace: This is the base directory with workspace files.
-This option is required.

 --files: This is an array of file paths relative to the workspace directory.
 These files will be included in the prompt sent to the model.